gyk-jane/bird-watching/README.md

 - Make data visualization more aesthetically pleasing and interactive.
 - Add bird image and information when hovering over each bird in the bar chart.
 - Use Docker and Airflow to run the project so that it emails the data report to the user on a daily basis.
-- In addition to daily reports, also create monthly reports.
+- In addition to daily reports, also create weekly/monthly/yearly reports.